 3 - EXCESS GLARE

-The vast majority of LED road lights produce significant glare which is caused by two factors: excess luminance (explained above) and blue-rich white light.
+The vast majority of LED streetlights produce significant glare which is caused by two factors: excess luminance (explained above) and blue-rich white light.
 Blue wavelengths of light scatter readily in the eyeball causing disability glare.
 This impedes vision and can force a person to instinctively look away from the light source.[5]
 Glare reduces safety and is hazardous for drivers, cyclists, pedestrians and residents.
 Although glare can be partially mitigated by dimming, the problem itself needs to be resolved with specific technology.[6]
 (Cree is the first large lighting manufacturer to openly admit most residents don’t want to live next to harsh, bright and glary LED road lights – and in response, developed a glare-free, warm white 2700 K luminaire.)[7]
 Dimming requires a central management system (CMS) but some municipalities do not have the budget to take advantage of adaptive features.

 4 - REDUCES VISUAL ACUITY AND SAFETY, POSING A HAZARD

 The human visual system is incredibly complex and there’s still much we don’t understand.
 We do know that the blue-rich light and excess luminance produced by high-intensity LED road lighting worsens glare, increases visual disturbances, and can also reduce mesopic vision needed when driving at night.
-As a result, these LEDs decrease visual acuity and safety, and pose a road hazard.[8],[9] Drivers 40+ years, as well as those with the degeneraative eye condition keratoconus (a common form of astigmatism) are especially at risk, and glare is particularly problematic for the elderly as it causes loss of contrast which obscures night vision.[10],[11] Furthermore, glare increases during poor driving conditions as blue wavelengths reflect off water molecules making white LEDs less effective in rain, mist, fog and snow.
+As a result, these LEDs decrease visual acuity and safety, and pose a road hazard.[8],[9]Drivers 40+ years, as well as those with the degenerative eye condition keratoconus (a common form of astigmatism) are especially at risk, and glare is particularly problematic for the elderly as it causes loss of contrast which obscures night vision.[10],[11] Furthermore, glare increases during poor driving conditions as blue wavelengths reflect off water molecules making white LEDs less effective in rain, mist, fog and snow.
 Signify Lighting (previously Philips) provides a comprehensive technical lecture on their website, by lighting expert Wout van Bommel.
 He explains why blue-rich white LEDs road lighting is unsuitable for road, traffic and pedestrian safety, especially for our aging population.[12]
+To watch please click here.

 5 - DISRUPTIVE BLUE-RICH LIGHT